Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ![Default customer](../../Assets/Screenshots/POS/Management/GlobalSettings/DefaultCustomer.png "[Default customer]")

-1. Click the *Default customer* entry in the list of settings in the left column.
-    The *Default customer* view is displayed on the right side.

-2. Enter the fields for the default customer.
+1. Enter the data for the default customer.

     > [Info] You must at least enter the country and an e-mail address for the default customer.

-3. Click the [Save] button in the upper right corner.
+2. Click the [Save] button in the upper right corner.
     A confirmation message is displayed.
 The default customer is saved for all stores.